helgoboss/helgobox/doc/user-guide.md

 The header panel provides the following user interface elements, no matter if the *main mappings* or *controller mappings* compartment is shown:

-- **MIDI control input:** By default, ReaLearn captures MIDI events from _&lt;FX input&gt;_, which consists of all MIDI messages that flow into this ReaLearn VSTi FX instance (= track MIDI path).
+- **Control input:** By default, ReaLearn captures MIDI events from _&lt;FX input&gt;_, which consists of all MIDI messages that flow into this ReaLearn VSTi FX instance (= track MIDI path).
-  Alternatively, ReaLearn can capture events directly from a MIDI hardware input.
-This dropdown lets you choose the corresponding MIDI input device.
-Be aware that both will only work if _Enable input from this device_ is checked for the selected MIDI input device in REAPER's MIDI preferences.
+  Alternatively, ReaLearn can capture events directly from a MIDI hardware or OSC input.
+This dropdown lets you choose the corresponding MIDI or OSC input device.
+Be aware that MIDI will only work if _Enable input from this device_ is checked for the selected MIDI input device in REAPER's MIDI preferences.
-- **MIDI feedback output:** Here you can choose if and where ReaLearn should send MIDI feedback.
+- **Feedback output:** Here you can choose if and where ReaLearn should send MIDI/OSC feedback.
 By default it's set to _&lt;None&gt_; for no feedback.
-If you want to enable feedback, pick a MIDI output device here.
-Keep in mind that _Enable output to this device_ must be checked in REAPER's MIDI preferences.
+If you want to enable feedback, pick a MIDI or OSC output device here.
+Keep in mind that for MIDI, _Enable output to this device_ must be checked in REAPER's MIDI preferences.
 As an alternative, you can send feedback to _&lt;FX output&gt;_, which makes feedback MIDI events stream down to the next FX in the chain or to the track's hardware MIDI output.
-  Tip: Latter option is great for checking which MIDI messages ReaLearn sends to your device.
+  Tip: Latter option is great for checking which MIDI messages ReaLearn would send to your device.
 Just add a "ReaControlMIDI" FX right below ReaLearn and press "Show Log".
 Please note that sending MIDI feedback to the FX output doesn't work if ReaLearn FX is suspended, e.g. in the following cases:
     - ReaLearn FX is disabled.